FixxxarN/avanza-bot/README.md

 - [x] Create a function that fetches account overview
 - [ ] Create constants for time periods, gateways
 - [x] Create a function that fetches chart data within specified time interval
+- [x] Create a function that fetches stock information